 I never got a call back from that office regarding my mental state.
 No follow on at all.
 They ignored every warning sign I gave them.

 My psychiatrist was more concerned.
 Besides recommending the sleep study, she asked me to call a few days after our last appointment to tell her how I was doing.
 Mind you, she didn’t call me, I was to call her.
-I have experienced far more follow on calls and e-mails from my veterinarians concerning my cats than I have from my doctors concerning whether I might kill myself.
+I have experienced more follow on calls and e-mails from my veterinarians concerning my cats than I have from my doctors about whether I might kill myself.

 And although I want to be careful not to criticize the Suicide Hotline, I was disappointed in how they handled things.
 I wanted to talk to a suicide survivor or someone who had battled thoughts of it, but I was told each time that the phone personnel were not allowed to talk about their own personal experiences.
 I again felt alone in the world, even after they patiently listened to me.